 • Learn from first-person adult adoptee accounts about their experiences growing up in a multi-ethnic family

 • Increase your racial literacy and explore the ethics of adoption

 • Learn skills that will help your child form a positive racial-ethnic identity

 • Learn how to facilitate positive racial-ethnic socialization

 • Understand how to protect and prepare your child to live in a world where race has social implications

 We hope this tool will be useful for you, your family, and, most importantly, your child.

 Get our FREE download

-Transracial Adoption: Common Questions from White Adoptive Parents and get notified when the guide is available.
+Transracial Adoption: Common Questions from White Adoptive Parents

 Join our Online Community